 Triad periods are the three highest winter peak periods.
 They are retrospectively calculated in March each year and form the basis of the transmission network component (TNUoS) of large companies’ energy bills.
 By reducing consumption or switching to onsite generation during forecast Triad periods, some firms can save large amounts of money on their bills.

-The removal of the TDR leaves two full Triad seasons to take place over Winter 2021/22 and 2022/23.
+The removal of the TDR leaves one Triad season left currently occurring this winter, continuing until the end of February 2023.
 Beyond that, the incentive for Triad avoidance will be greatly reduced.
 And companies that are taking action to reduce costs during Triad periods could see an increase in their electricity bills.

 The TCR changes are set to benefit larger consumers with half-hourly (HH) meters, whilst domestic and NHH sites will see a small rise in costs.
-Consumers outside of London are expected to experience a rise in DUoS fixed costs.
-This will be partially offset by a decrease in DUoS unit costs.
+Consumers outside of London currently experience a rise in Distribution Use of System (DUoS) fixed costs.
+This is partially offset by a decrease in DUoS unit costs.
 Most HH sites will also benefit from a drop in TNUoS costs.
 Whereas domestic and NHH sites face a potential rise in TNUoS costs.